qwerfd2/Groove_Coaster_2_Server/README.md

 Open command on Windows (MAC open terminal).
 Type `ipconfig` (MAC `ifconfig`), and obtain your IPV4 address.
 This assumes that you are connected to a WIFI, and it should start with 192 or 172.

-Open the `config_old.py` of the private server, and change the `IP` accordingly.
+Open the `config.env` of the private server, and change the `IP` accordingly.

 Type `cmd` in the file directory on the top of the file explorer, and press enter.
 A command prompt will be opened for that directory.

 Type `pip install -r requirements.txt` to install all the dependencies.

-Type `python 7001.py` to start the server.
+Type `python 7002.py` to start the server.
 If an error pops up, resolve it now – did you install all the dependencies?
 Is the IP correct?

 ### Android (Harder)